Gamocosm/Gamocosm/README.md

 ### Setting Up Your Development Environment
 You should have a Unix/Linux system.
 The following instructions were made for Fedora 36 Server, but the steps should be similar on other distributions.
+The instructions assume you are executing commands as an unprivileged user;
+the sample commands include `sudo` if and only if `root` privileges are necessary.

 As of 2022 August 28, deployment and CI have been changed to use containers.
-For development, containers are more convenient for the PostgreSQL and Redis processes (as they are simply processes/services that aren't "changing"), but it is still recommended to run the development Rails and Sidekiq server "locally".
+For development, it is also recommended to use containers, but only for the PostgreSQL database and Redis store (as they are "static services").
+Note that it is still recommended to run the development Rails server and Sidekiq workers "on the host".
+I use [Podman][podman] instead of Docker, but, at least for these development instructions, they should work by simply replacing `podman` with `docker`.

 1. Install dependencies to build Ruby - this depends on your system.
-	For a Fedora 36 Server image, the following was sufficient for me: `(sudo) dnf install openssl-devel perl zlib-devel`.
+	For a Fedora 36 Server image, the following was sufficient for me: `sudo dnf install openssl-devel perl zlib-devel`.
 1. Install [rbenv][rbenv] and [ruby-build][ruby-build].
 Read their docs for up to date instructions.
 But as of 2022 August 28:
 	- Run `git clone https://github.com/rbenv/rbenv.git ~/.rbenv`.
 	- Add `$HOME/.rbenv/bin` to your `$PATH`, usually done in `~/.bashrc`.